snowplow/scala-maxmind-iplookups/CONTRIBUTING.md

 go through our Discourse forum: https://discourse.snowplowanalytics.com/.

 Posting your problem there ensures more people will see it and you should get support faster than creating a new issue on GitHub.
-Please do create a new issue on GitHub if you think you've found a bug though!
+Please do create a new issue on GitHub if you think you've found a bug or if you would like to submit a feature request though!

 ### Gitter